octa-acostamonti/NutriAPI/README.md

 # Support and Contact

-If you have any questions, suggestions, or need assistance with the Argentina Nutritional Facts API, please feel free to reach out.
+If you have any questions, suggestions, or need assistance with the NutriAPI, please feel free to reach out.
 We're here to help and welcome your feedback.

 - **Email:** [acostamonti.business@gmail.com](mailto:acostamonti.business@gmail.com)
 - **GitHub Profile:** [octa-acostamonti](https://github.com/octa-acostamonti)